-The fundraising arm of Olivet Christian College is generally made up of interested parents who raise funds and awareness by supporting the College socially and financially by the various fundraising efforts to assist and improve the College.
+The fundraising arm of Olivet Christian College is called the Fund Raising Committee.
+This committee is made up of interested parents who meet on a regular basis.
+New parents are welcome to be a part of this vital function of the College, supporting the College socially and financially by the various fundraising efforts.